 - The first page contains an obvious button to go to the next step.
 The second page contains three differently styled button-ish elements to show download links for one app and two plain links to go to the next page.
 The third page (after following the "use Two Step Authentication via SMS" link) contains one left-aligned and one right-aligned button.
 I haven't got to the last page yet; I just hope it isn't too crazy.

 - No context-sensitive support link.
 For a new feature of such importance and with the possibility of locking people out pending manual intervention I'd expect more direct support integration.

-- Most search results for "sms authentication" in their forums seem to revolve around problems deactivating this feature.
+- Most search results for "sms authentication" in their forums (Update: sorry, the link is dead) seem to revolve around problems deactivating this feature.
 Sounds like it's simply not ready yet.

 PS: I'm using SMS codes for several other international services, and they all work fine.